apostoiis/CV/readme.md

 ####Latest works

-  - [Henri Le Worm]  - Custom WP theme for the promotion of the best selling HLW apps
+  - [Henri Le Worm]  - WordPress theme for the promotion of the best selling HLW apps
-  - [thefriend.org]  - Custom EE theme
+  - [thefriend.org]  - Expression Engine theme
   - [jointlyapp.com] - Twitter Bootstrap
   - [cinemajam.com]  - Twitter Bootstrap

-### Junior Developer in Milo Creative (2012 - 2014)
+### Junior Developer at Milo Creative (2012 - 2014)

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Ullam in necessitatibus laborum omnis similique sint assumenda explicabo voluptatem, accusantium mollitia quia ratione quod officia doloribus asperiores, hic corporis, quis nobis!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Quas eos officia officiis illum dolore dolorum rem, dolores magni nesciunt, nostrum cupiditate ratione, non pariatur esse cumque.
-Esse quos, consectetur a?
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Veniam ullam in iusto est necessitatibus quidem, soluta, explicabo, animi vitae quis nisi et repellat, sint maxime consequuntur?
-Quos dolorem nam totam?
+I started my 6-month internship at [Milo Creative] as I was in last semester in my Uni, which requires 6 months placement as part of the industrial training.
+After that, I got an offer as a junior developer/designer.
+My role expanded from websites to cross platform mobile apps and games.
+Working close with designers, animators, senior developers and clients I have gained experience in project management, working with milestones and

+### Coach assistant at CodebarHQ (2014 - present)

+When I am available, I help other people at [CodebarHQ] with everything that has to do with web development.

 ======================================================